rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * (Advanced V2 only) Delimiter for the tag separation in the WI Loop, defaults to colon ':'
 * (Outputs) Optional: Name of the variable that markdown contents will be copied into for use in other tasks

-Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.
+Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Copy Files' to your final required location or email using a extension such as the [Send Email](https://marketplace.visualstudio.com/items?itemName=rvo.SendEmailTask) extension